Knowledge

-What is the difference between voltage and Ah in batteries?
+What is the difference between Voltage and Ah in batteries?

 The difference between voltage and Ah in batteries lies in their respective functions.
 Voltage measures the force or potential difference that drives the electric current, while Ah (Ampere-hours) measures the battery capacity, indicating how much charge the battery can deliver over time.
 Voltage determines the power or strength of the battery, while Ah indicates the battery’s capacity to deliver charge.